openebs-archive/openebs-docs/docs/elasticsearch.md

 4. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on given cStor pool.
 StorageClass is the interface through which most of the OpenEBS storage policies are defined.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
-Since ElasticSearch is a StatefulSet, it requires only single storage replica.
+Since Elasticsearch is a StatefulSet, it requires only single storage replica.
 So cStor volume `replicaCount` is >=1.
 Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStoveVolume Replica count as 1 is provided in the configuration details below.

-5. **Launch and test ElasticSearch**
+5. **Launch and test Elasticsearch**

-   Use latest ElasticSearch chart with helm to deploy ElasticSearch in your cluster using the following command.
+   Use latest Elasticsearch chart with helm to deploy Elasticsearch in your cluster using the following command.
 In the following command, it will create PVC with 30G size.

    ```
-   helm install --name es-test --set volumeClaimTemplate.storageClassName=openebs-cstor-disk elastic/elasticsearch --version 6.6.0-alpha1
+   helm install --name es-test --set volumeClaimTemplate.storageClassName=openebs-cstor-disk elastic/Elasticsearch --version 6.6.0-alpha1
    ```

-   For more information on installation, see ElasticSearch [documentation](https://github.com/elastic/helm-charts/tree/master/elasticsearch).
+   For more information on installation, see Elasticsearch [documentation](https://github.com/elastic/helm-charts/tree/master/Elasticsearch).

 <br>